Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

-In this section, we first prove a local Hodge index inequality in a very general form, which is inspired by \cite[Theorem 4.3]{handel2022AFextremals}.
-To ease notations and state the results in a more geometric flavor, we apply the following notions.
+In this section, we first prove a local Hodge index inequality in a general form, inspired by \cite[Theorem 4.3]{handel2022AFextremals}.
+To simply the notation and present the results in a more geometric form, we introduce the following terminology.
 Let $\mathfrak{C}$ be an open convex cone in $V=\mathbb{R}^s$, and let $f$ be a $\mathfrak{C}$-Lorentzian polynomial of degree $n$ on $V$.
 Let $F$ be the complete polarization of $f$.
-Given $\alpha_1,...,\alpha_n \in V$, we simply denote
+Given $\alpha_1,...,\alpha_n \in V$, we write